 IS…❧…knowing that with healing we do become less devastated by hurtful behavior from others, because:

-• cleaning out large chunks of our pain makes us less ‘touchy’
+• cleaning out large chunks of our hurt makes us less ‘touchy’

-• our self-hate is diminished, so we’re not always trying to figure out what we did wrong or try to change the impossible
+• as our self-hate is diminished, we’re not always trying to figure out what we did wrong or change the impossible

 ➼ At the same time, the healthier we are, the less we want to put up with abusive &/or unavailable people, no matter who they are.
-Being with them is definitely like talking to the wall.
+Being with them is definitely like dodging bullets (Yikes!) or like talking to the wall.
 Nobody home.
-Bo-o-oring!
+Bo-o-ring!

 IS NOT...❖…not about never hurting anyone else, ever again – as if Recovery implied attaining sainthood

-IS…❧…knowing that taking care of ourselves (in non-narcissistic ways) instead of rescuing others, may make some people feel angry, scared, abandoned, resentful – & they may accuse us of being selfish, superior or cruel.
+AND it’s understanding that when we take care of ourselves (in non-narcissistic ways) instead of rescuing others, that may make some people feel angry, scared, resentful, abandoned – & so may accuse us of being selfish, superior or cruel.

 IS NOT…❖…about fulfilling the expectations of a ‘life’ we hoped for as a kid or keep every promise we may have made to ourselves as adults – to compensate for & cope with the traumas we had to live through

 IS…❧…having healthy goals & dreams, but knowing that: